veritrans/veritrans-android/README.md

  cardPaymentDetails.setBinsArray(cardTokenRequest.getBins());
  ```

 ## 5 Payment Types

 For each API call in payment function, you need to do this first before calling any API functions.

 - Register Activity/Fragment into `VeritransBus` See: *Setup Event Bus*.
-- Implement `TransactionBusCallback` in Activity/Fragment.
+- Implement `TransactionBusCallback` interface in Activity/Fragment.

 ```
+    @Subscribe
     @Override
     public void onEvent(TransactionSuccessEvent event) {
         //Success implementation
         TransactionResponse response = event.getResponse();
     }

+    @Subscribe
     @Override
     public void onEvent(TransactionFailedEvent event) {
         //Failed implementation
         String message = event.getMessage();
     }

+    //There are two more onEvent methods which handles generic error and unavailable network error.
+    ...
 ```

 ### 5.1 Charge using Credit/Debit card -